 Long Textured Flow

 Length past the collar with texture through the mid-lengths and ends.
 This is close to what most men picture when they say they want flow.
-I’d flag that the texture has to be maintained through regular trims, not just cut once at the start.
-Split ends left untrimmed for months undo the texture from the inside, since damaged ends look thin and wispy rather than intentionally textured.
+It’s grown, not styled, which is the detail most men miss.

 Curls at full length, minimal cutting beyond basic shape.
 The texture is entirely natural here.
-The main risk is dryness, since long curly hair has the hardest time getting natural oils from scalp to ends of any hair type at any length.
+Your main risk is dryness, since long curly hair has a harder time carrying natural oils down its full length than any other hair type does.

 Long Textured Slick Back